Can Running Help with Postpartum Depression?

 How can you motivate yourself to exercise when struggling with postpartum depression?

-running and PPD
+running and PPDPin

 Running can help you overcome and prevent PPD.